-The Best 5 Credit Cards for Groceries
+The 5 Best Credit Cards for Groceries

-Nevertheless, I do prefer to get the most points in categories that I actually spend a lot of money on.
+Even though I do my best to keep up with credit card rewards, I don't take credit card reward hacking to the extreme.
+I'd prefer not to have to carry around 10 cards in my wallet.
+I want to get the most points in categories that I actually spend a lot of money on.
 After our mortgage, the highest percentage of our monthly expenses comes in the form of groceries.
 So, I set out to determine which credit cards actually give the highest percentage back on groceries.
 (See also: Best Cash Back Credit Cards)

 Blue Cash Everyday® Card from American Express